Mirtia/Inappropriate-YouTube/README.md

 - **Plots**: Scripts for plotting column features and formatted data

-[^1]: In order to run the scripts you need a YouTube API key.
-The current version of the API may not support all the functionalities in this repository.
+[^1]: In order to run the scripts you need a YouTube API key and MeaningCloud key.
+The current version of the YouTube API may not support all the functionalities in this repository.